GraveofBears/PotionsPlus/docs/README.md

 <p align="center"><h2>Zoe, the Legendary Alchemist's Table</h2></p>

->Alchemy Skill will increase your chances to craft additional potions.﻿
+>Alchemy Skill will increase your chances to craft additional potions.
->Lesser Potions are crafted with early stage items, the ZOE's Alchemy Table is something that you can craft early >game.
+>Lesser Potions are crafted with early stage items, the ZOE's Alchemy Table is something that you can craft early game.
 >You will unlock the Medium and Grand Potions as you adventure through Valheim, gathering new materials.

 <p align="center"><img src="https://i.imgur.com/UsyzCmi.png"></p>
-    ﻿﻿

 <p align="center"><b>Lesser, Medium, and Grand potions can be crafted without Potion Base!</b></p>

 <p align="center"><img src="https://i.imgur.com/WqzZlAo.png"></p>